4 Searching the Literature

 A systematic review is the gold standard of evidence synthesis.
 It follows a pre-specified protocol, uses explicit and reproducible search strategies across multiple databases, applies predetermined inclusion and exclusion criteria, critically appraises the quality of included studies, and synthesizes findings using rigorous methods (sometimes including meta-analysis).

 Systematic reviews are hard.
-They typically take 12-24 months, require a team of at least two reviewers (to reduce bias in screening and extraction), and demand documentation of every decision.
+They typically take months, require a team, and demand documentation of every decision.
 The Cochrane Collaboration and Campbell Collaboration produce systematic reviews that follow strict methodological standards and are recognized worldwide as authoritative sources of evidence.

 In a hurry?
-Rapid reviews compress the systematic review process from 12-24 months to 12 weeks or less—essential during health emergencies when decisions can’t wait (Langlois et al., 2019).
+Rapid reviews compress the systematic review process from months to weeks.
+Useful during health emergencies when decisions can’t wait (Langlois et al., 2019).

 When do you need a systematic review?
 When you’re making claims about “what the evidence shows” on a clinical or policy question.
 When you’re informing guidelines.
 When you need to be comprehensive and transparent about how you identified, selected, and synthesized evidence.